-What Is A Podcast and How Do They Work?
+What Is A Meditation Podcast and How Do They Work?
 Podcasting, in general, is a free service that allows internet users to pull audio files (typically MP3s) from a podcasting website or an app such as the meditation podcast from MeditationLifeSkills.com.
 You are then able to listen on your computer or personal mp3 player.
 The term comes from a combination of the words iPod (a personal digital audio player made by Apple) and the word broadcasting.

 Podcasts are hosted by real people providing you real information on meditation methods and ideas for a better life.

 This means there’s an expert guiding you through the process providing in-depth information on meditation as a whole, different styles to try, commonly-shared problems, and how and why it works in the first place.
 And that’s in addition to providing guided meditation exercises.